Autumn, Winter, Breakfast, Sweet

 4-5 cardamom pods, bashed

-1 vanilla pod split/1tbs vanilla extract
+1 vanilla pod, split, or 1 tbsp vanilla extract

 Instructions